Drought-stunted wheat in Texas, 2011.

 What does all of this have to do with drought?
 By planting off-season legume cover crops, farmers don't just add nitrogen to soil (legumes have the magical property of grabbing nitrogen from the air and depositing it in their roots, thus fertilizing soil).
 All the roots they leave behind also add organic matter to soil, which helps it hold water—a precious characteristic when water runs short.

 A recent article by the Minnesota-based Land Stewardship Project shows how diversification pays off in real world conditions.
-The piece looks at a group of farmers in North Dakota, in an area that gets an average of just 16 inches per year, "making water a dear resource."
+The piece looks at a group of farmers in North Dakota, in an area that gets an average of just 16 inches of rain per year, "making water a dear resource."
 Low amounts of water, combined with conventional farming techniques, was making the once-rich land harder and harder to farm productively.
 Here's what had happened:

 What farmers … and soil scientists in the area were starting to figure out was that the production system that had come to predominate—extensive tillage, low crop diversity, no cover crops, livestock kept out all-season long on overgrazed pastures—was compacting the soil to the point where little water could make its way beneath the surface.
 It was also sharply reducing the amount of soil organic matter, which drives the entire soil food web.
 Unbroken prairie soils can have as much as 10 percent to 15 percent organic matter.
 But because of intensive tillage, Midwestern soil organic matter levels have plummeted to below 1 percent of total soil volume in some cases.
 This means the soil has little opportunity to cook up its own fertility via the exchange of nutrients, making it increasingly dependent on applications of petroleum-based fertilizers.

 The farmers tried heroic measures to work water into the soil, such as "putting in grassed waterways in an attempt to keep water from running off so quickly."
 The techniques "helped, but didn’t get at the core of the issue: Why was that water not infiltrating the soil in the first place?"
 Then, about a decade ago, they turned their attention to building organic matter in the soil through cover-cropping—and the change was dramatic.
-Farmers in the area have seen the level of organic matter more than double over the past decade, and now produce robust stands of corn and other crops in a "a part of North Dakota that has been hit especially hard by drought."
+Farmers in the area have seen the level of organic matter more than double over the past decade, and now produce robust stands of corn and other crops in "a part of North Dakota that has been hit especially hard by drought."

 They've done so by seeing their soil, and not the next crop they squeeze out of it, as their key investment.
 And that's the exact opposite of the approach encouraged by federal farm policy, which pushes farmers to plant as much as possible and then subsidizes crop insurance against losses—giving them no incentive to build organic matter in soil.

 The takeaway for policymakers is simple: Quit rewarding farmers for maximizing yield and start paying them to build organic matter in their soil.
 One exceedingly simple measure would be to pay farmers to plant cover crops.
-The result would be an ag system that much more ready for the long, hot, dry spell that's coming.
+The result would be an ag system that is much more ready for the long, hot, dry spell that's coming.